ctnava/rxtechnotes/ref/technician_career.md

   - High-cost specialty medications
 - 🔍 **Accuracy & Attention to Detail**: Pharmacy is a **detail-oriented** field.
 Milligrams, milliliters, expiration dates, and NDC numbers must be handled with care.
 A misplaced decimal or labeling mistake can result in overdose, underdose, or dangerous interactions.
 Precision in measuring, labeling, documenting, and communicating is non-negotiable.
 - 📅 **Accountability & Dependability**: Every technician is part of a larger workflow.
 If you fail to show up, make a serious error, or neglect your responsibilities, the impact ripples across the pharmacy and to the patients waiting for care.
 Others depend on you to follow through reliably, especially under pressure.
 - 💬 **Professional communication**: You are the first point of contact for patients, insurance reps, delivery drivers, and other healthcare providers.
 You must communicate clearly, respectfully, and professionally; even when the other party is rude, confused, or upset.
+Therefore, they must:
+  - be calm and courteous when interacting with customers
+  - know when to refer a customer complaint or question to the pharmacist
+  - be familiar with the layout of the store (in community pharmacy)

 Pharmacy technicians must always behave in a way that reinforces trust from both patients and the healthcare team.
 Being consistently ethical, dependable, and composed is part of your professional identity.